RajatJangra2653/dp-420-cosmos-db-dev/instructions/25-monitor.md

     >**Note:** This command will open the terminal with the starting directory already set to the **25-monitor** folder.

-1. Add the [Microsoft.Azure.Cosmos][nuget.org/packages/microsoft.azure.cosmos/3.22.1] package from NuGet using the following command:
+1. Add the [Microsoft.Azure.Cosmos][nuget.org/packages/microsoft.azure.cosmos/3.22.1] package from NuGet by running the following command:

     ```
     dotnet add package Microsoft.Azure.Cosmos --version 3.22.1
     ```

-1. Add the [Newtonsoft.Json][nuget.org/packages/Newtonsoft.Json/13.0.1] package from NuGet using the following command:
+1. Add the [Newtonsoft.Json][nuget.org/packages/Newtonsoft.Json/13.0.1] package from NuGet by running the following command:

     ```
     dotnet add package Newtonsoft.Json --version 13.0.1